top of page

 I am the only member of the Parent Alliance who is not a parent or primary caregiver.
 I deeply admire the strength and resilience of all of the families that I work with on a daily basis and am able to see firsthand how the stress of raising a child with a social, emotional, behavioral, or mental health challenge can take a toll on a person.
 While I have not experienced caregiver burnout myself I have learned from all of the people that I get to interview for blogs and tip sheets how essential it is to set that foundation of making your mental health a priority.
 Then when a stressful situation arises you can take it on with a level head and you know how to continually check in with yourself throughout it.

-To practice self-care; I spend time with the animals I love, watch Christmas movies (regardless of the time of year), find guided meditations on Youtube, and look up interesting writing prompts on Google to write for fun and not for work.
+To practice self-care; I spend time with the animals I love, watch Christmas movies (regardless of the time of year), find guided meditations on Youtube, and paint.
 I also try to schedule little pockets of joy into my day; for example, instead of drinking my morning coffee while checking emails I try making it a little earlier and having it outside, or I'll drink it while looking out my window to start my day off in a calm way.

 Related Posts